 An oral presentation (defense of the thesis) explaining the thesis and responding to questions by members of the master's thesis committee is required of all thesis students.
 It is the student's responsibility to schedule this presentation with the thesis committee members and to notify the graduate program director.
 All committee members must be present unless an unforeseen emergency occurs.
 The committee meeting may not be scheduled until the entire committee approves the final draft of the thesis as ready for defense.

 The oral defense has two parts.
-The first part is open to the public.
-The director of the relevant graduate program will notify the Director of Graduate and Undergraduate Programs of the date, time and place of the defense so that members of the academic community may be invited.

-The public part of the defense should be no longer than 40 minutes, with an additional 15-30 minutes for questions.
+The first part is open to the public and should be no longer than 40 minutes, with an additional 15-30 minutes for questions.
 The presentation should include a summary of key content points that explain the intellectual contributions of the work, conclusions, recommendations and lessons learned.